alexmchale/blog/content/about.markdown

 Overview
 --------

+I'm a computer programmer with a passion for design and development.
+I enjoy starting on a project from the bottom and driving it to completion.

+I got my start writing software by programming for MUDs over telnet.
+I was comfortable with UNIX before I ever used a Windows computer.
+In '96 or '97 I discovered Linux and was thrilled with the chance to run something UNIX-like at home.

+Today, I love writing Ruby on OSX, both on Rails and off.
+I enjoy experimenting with other languages.
+I have deployed several large projects in C and Java.
+I'm trying to find the time to really figure out Erlang!
+I have been having fun lately playing with node-js.

-I am an experienced software engineer with the enthusiasm to develop great software and the knowledge to get the job done.
+I have the enthusiasm to develop great software and the knowledge to get the job done.
 I am excited about my field and about building systems that work for real people.

 Contact Info
 ------------